trclemen/streamtouch-support/README.md

 ## Frequently Asked Questions

-### Where do I find my Bose SoundTouch IP address?
+### Where do I find my SoundTouch IP address?
 Check your router's connected devices list.
 The speaker will typically appear as "SoundTouch" or similar.

-> To assign a static IP to a Bose SoundTouch speaker, use your router's management page to set up a DHCP reservation.
+> To assign a static IP to a SoundTouch speaker, use your router's management page to set up a DHCP reservation.
 The speaker itself does not have a menu for manual IP entry.

 ---